-Whereas stocks lost well over 50% of their value during the 2008 financial crisis, silver maintained its value.
-Even after stocks resumed their upswing, silver continued to gain value, helping boost the value of investment portfolios just when investors needed it most.
+Whereas stocks lost well over 50% of their value during the 2008 financial crisis and took over five years to regain their pre-crisis levels, silver maintained its value and continued to grow.
+In the years after the financial crisis, silver nearly quadrupled in price, helping boost the value of investment portfolios just when investors needed it most.

 Just like gold, silver tends to increase as stock markets begin to perform poorly.
-And with all indicators pointing to 2019 being another rough year for stocks, that puts silver in position to make some pretty impressive gains for the rest of the year.
-When stocks are expected to decline in value, silver is a good investment to act as a hedge.
+And with all indicators pointing to the next couple of years being rough for stocks, that puts silver in position to capitalize on that weakness.
+When stocks are expected to decline in value, silver can be a good investment to act as a hedge.

 If you’re worried about the value of the assets in your 401(k) account plummeting during a stock market crash, think about rolling over some of those assets into a gold and silver IRA.
 You can do that tax-free, allowing you to lock in the gains you’ve already made in stock markets and transfer them into silver.

 Silver has always played second fiddle to gold, which is easy to understand.
-But silver can provide an affordable method of asset protection to those who may balk at paying over $1,400 for a single coin.
-Silver’s low price and favorable price ratio to gold make it currently an undervalued but very important part of any investment portfolio.
+But silver can provide an affordable method of asset protection to those who may balk at paying thousands of dollars for each gold coin.
+Silver’s low, favorable price ratio to gold currently makes it an undervalued but very important part of any investment portfolio.